-New customers will have to pay set-up costs of at least £15.
+New customers will have to pay set-up costs of at least £15, and up to £199 (more detail here.
 For that they'll get the loan of their Sky Q box(es), with their "smart features" activated.

 This is something of a change for Sky: customers used to be given a Sky+ or Sky HD box to keep, free of charge.
 But as Sky Q customers are only "borrowing" the boxes, no matter how long they subscribe to Sky TV, they get free servicing and mechanical fault repairs.

 Among the paid for channels on the Original Bundle are Sky One, Sky Living and Real Lives, Sky Arts, and perhaps most importantly for fans of HBO programmes, Sky Atlantic.

 With the Variety Bundle, there's also a host of extra music channels such as VH1 and the MTV spin-offs, Discovery's extra channels, a greater range of kids' channels, and several sports channels - but not Sky's.